How to Find Top Global Payroll Providers for Your Company

 - Where you don’t want to hire workers from

-Be region-specific, as some countries have different labor and tax laws for each state or province.
+You should not only be country-specific, but jurisdiction-specific, as some regions have different labor, tax, and employment laws for each state or province.

 Review the information with potential payroll providers to ensure you’ll get the coverage you need in the short and long term.
-Ask them about their expansion plans, too—a good global payroll provider will consistently expand their operations to handle a new country’s payroll.
+Ask them about their expansion plans, too—a good international payroll service will consistently expand their operations to handle a new country’s payroll.

 You can save time and money (especially if you’re a small business or start-up) by bundling your payroll services with other HR solutions.

-Sticking with a basic global payroll provider makes sense if:
+Sticking with a basic international payroll solution makes sense if:

 - You’re only outsourcing basic payroll tasks